Our Happy Thanksgiving images and memes will help you celebrate the holiday in style.

 60.)
 Sending warm wishes from our home to your home on this Thanksgiving Day.

 When is Thanksgiving?

 The economy, still struggling to get out of the Great Depression, needed a boost.
 With the holiday a week earlier, Roosevelt figured Christmas shopping would also start a week earlier, boosting retail sales.

 He compromised.
 Instead of the final Thursday in November, Thanksgiving would now be the fourth Thursday (not necessarily the final Thursday, since, some years, November has five Thursdays).
 Currently, the holiday still occurs on the fourth Thursday.

-For this year, the holiday will be celebrated on Thursday, November 22, 2018.
+For this year, the holiday will be celebrated on Thursday, November 26, 2020.

 Save a Turkey Meme